earlgreytech/neutron-spec/neutron-core.md

 From this, the interface would appear quite limited, however, additional arguments, results, and data can be passed using the ComStack, which are shared between both the caller and callee.

 There is a standard for ElementIDs and FunctionIDs.
 Specifically, if the top bit is set on either an ElementID or FunctionID (ie, greater than 0x8000_0000) then the Element or Function is considered to be a non-standard one.
 This would mean that these elements/functions are not expected to be shared or implemented in any other blockchain.
+In addition the FunctionID of 0 is reserved.
+This is used to test if a particular ElementID is available.
+The element should return a result of 0 or greater if it exists.
+It should otherwise return an element does not exist error code.

-There is no standard for result codes, but anything greater than 0x8000_0000 is regarded as an error.
-This could include errors such as reading a stack item that doesn't exist, running out of gas, etc. In some cases this may cause the current smart contract execution to terminate, but will not cause a chain of terminations up the context stack like a Non-recoverable error would.
+There is no standard for result codes, but anything greater than or equal to 0x8000_0000 is regarded as an error.
+This could include errors such as reading a stack item that doesn't exist, running out of gas, etc. In some cases this may cause the current smart contract execution to terminate, but will not cause a chain of terminations up the context stack like a non-recoverable error would.

 The other interfaces beyond actual Element calls include: